Black Lives Matter: Statistics

-A poll in June 2016 found that 65% of black American adults supported Black Lives Matter and 40% of white American adults support it.
+A poll in June 2016 found that 65% of black American adults supported Black Lives Matter, and 40% of white American adults supported it.
 Fifty-nine percent of black Americans thought that Black Lives Matter would "be effective, in the long run, in helping blacks achieve equality" and 34% of white Americans thought so.
 A 2017 Harvard-Harris survey found that 35% of whites and 83% of blacks have a favorable view of the movement.

 According to an analysis by The Guardian of statistics collected by the US Crisis Monitor, during most of 2020 "US law enforcement agencies have used teargas, pepper spray, rubber bullets, and beatings at a much higher percentage at Black Lives Matter demonstrations than at pro-Trump or other rightwing protests", regardless of whether the protest was violent or peaceful.
 The analysis also notes that "the vast majority of the thousands of protests across the United States in the past year have been peaceful, and [...] most protests by both the left and the right were not met with any violent response by law enforcement."

 2020

 With the resurgence of Black Lives Matter in national headlines amid global protests, the movement saw an increase in support in 2020.
 Although they began from different perspectives, as per the New York Times' The Upshot, "all kinds of voters moved sharply in the direction of supporting the movement" just within the two weeks between late May and early June "as much as [they] had in the preceding two years."
 The Pew Research Center reported that "[m]ost Americans express[ed] support for the Black Lives Matter movement" during this period.

 According to Terrance Woodbury, a researcher of attitudes among young adults, "[the] movement has evolved from Black people vs. the police to young people vs. racism."
 An online survey of people aged from 18 to 34 by the Global Strategy Group found broad support from the participants, except by those who identified as pro-Trump Republicans.

-Opal Tometi theorizes that increased support was the result of economic anxiety and contempt for the American government's handling of the COVID-19 pandemic.
+Ayọ Tometi theorizes that increased support was the result of economic anxiety and contempt for the American government's handling of the COVID-19 pandemic.
 Protests led by Black Lives Matter throughout the summer eventually developed into one of the larger movements in U.S. history.

 However, the movement's momentum and popularity began to decline, with a Pew Research Center poll showing that support for Black Lives Matter had fallen by 12 percentage points to 55% of all American adults by September, and had returned to a net negative approval rating among white Americans as well as significantly declining in popularity among Hispanic Americans.
 Support remained widespread among black American adults (up 1% from June to 87%).